 Does your hot water have an unpleasant odor?
 While this may be a byproduct of having sulfur in your well water, a buildup of bacteria in the tank could also cause the problem.
 The easiest solution is to make sure your water heater is set to at least 140 degrees Fahrenheit.
 If this doesn’t resolve the problem, your tank may need deep cleaning with a chlorine bleach solution.

 Make sure your water heater is ready to supply all the hot water you’ll need.
-Call to schedule your Boulder-area water heater repair with the expert plumbers at Flatirons Plumbing today.
+Call to schedule your Arvada-area water heater repair with the expert plumbers at Flatirons Plumbing today.